dtischler/balena-DonkeyCar-Virtual/README.md

 7. While developing, it is probably best to choose a Development variant of the operating system, and you can enter your WiFi credentials as well.
 8. At the bottom of the modal, click "Download balenaOS".
 9. After download completes, flash the file to your SD Card with Etcher.
-10. Insert the SD Card into the Raspberry Pi, plug into your USB Battery pack, and wait a few minutes for it to register itself with balenaCloud and come online.
+10. Insert the SD Card into the Raspberry Pi, plug in power, and wait a few minutes for it to register itself with balenaCloud and come online.
 11. After another moment, the Pi will begin downloading the pre-built DonkeyCar container, which will take some time.
 Get a cup of tea while this occurs.

 Once the Pi has finished downloading the container, we have two quick settings we need to add in the balenaCloud dashboard.
 After each entry, the Pi will reboot, so after you get the first entry in, it will take a moment before you enter the second variable we need to alter.
 So, you'll just have to watch closely, but not a big deal.